EventsSeasonTheaterThe Wedding March - illustrated figures that are part of a wedding party with the bride's veil long behind her

 Puerto Rican Traveling Theater

-The Wedding March is a lyrical, theatrical reflection on womanhood, memory, and dual identity.
-Framed by two tuxedoed male figures, a Puerto Rican woman reclaims the tales passed down by generations of women while forging her own.
-It’s a moving journey across Puerto Rico and New York, heritage and transformation.
+A beloved classic from Pregones/PRTT’s original musical theater repertory, The Wedding March is a lyrical performance on womanhood, memory, and cultural identity.
+Framed by two tuxedoed male figures, a Puerto Rican woman reclaims the haunting, humorous, and formative tales passed down by generations of women before her.
+It’s a moving journey across Puerto Rico and New York, heritage, and transformation.
+Singular and evocative stories of universal appeal and undeniable theatrical verve!

 The 2026 restaging of The Wedding March is adapted by Rosalba Rolón and directed by Jorge B. Merced with musical direction by Desmar Guevara.